-The marketing mantra of the decade is - Yes, your website is extremely important, but nothing on the web is more important than content.
-In fact, your website is nothing without content.
-90% of your marketing efforts should be geared around quality content creation and content dissemination - something very few businesses understand, and even fewer actually implement.
+Sure, your website is extremely important, but nothing on the web is more important than content.
+In fact, just the simple copy on your web page overwhelmingly contributes to the majority of conversions and interactions.
+On top of that, most of your marketing efforts should be geared around quality content creation and content dissemination - something very few businesses understand, and even fewer actually implement.

 In other words, your website needs solid marketing copy.
-And also, if you're not blogging or vlogging, newslettering, tweeting, facebooking and updating your website, then your competitors will.
-And if you're in a highly competitive industry, having a basic 5 page website won't do anything anymore!
+Furthermore, if you're not blogging or vlogging, newslettering, tweeting, facebooking and updating your website, then your competitors will.
+And if you're in a highly competitive industry, having a basic 5 page website won't do anything anymore.

 Today's marketing goal is not getting left behind while our competitors release a constant stream of free articles, news, guides, whitepapers, infographics and updates.